-In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three things:
+In order to recover damages in a personal injury case in California, a plaintiff generally needs to prove three elements of negligence:

 - That the defendant owed the plaintiff a duty of care;